Physical Therapy Patient Stories

-Read the success stories of some of our physical therapy patients.
+Read the stories of some of our physical therapy patients.
 If you have a story to share, please fill out our online form.

 Over the past nine years, Carol, 60, has completed one full marathon and ten half marathons, most of which were in Pittsburgh.
 Participating in the half marathon is a point of pride for her, even though she admits that, rather than running the race, she walks at a fast pace.
 She enjoys staying active and trains for the annual event by walking several miles a day, three to four days a week.